nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 Use the serial comma in lists.

 Use numbered lists for step-by-step instructions only.
-Do not have more that two related actions in one step.
+Do not have more than two related actions in one step.

 Use bullet lists if the number of items is extensive or each item is a long phrase or sentence.